sready/Hands-on-Workshop-Call-for-Speakers/README.md

 ===================================
 This year in the DevZone we are doing a solution based workshop program similar to hands-on training (aka HOTs) but with a broader scope for the content.
 There will be 4 workshop tracks tailored for makers of all skill sets to gain relevant app development skills at Dreamforce.

-These workshops will be 2.5 hours long (same as the HOTs) and consist of instructor lead sections followed by hands-on exercises.
-There will be one instructor per course, staffers in each room to help facilitate questions during the hands-on exercises, and the potential to seat about 100 students per workshop.
-All of the course material and demos will be provided, but the instructor can add their own flavor and personal experience to each workshop to make it their own.
+These workshops will be 2.5 hours long (same as the HOTs) and consist of expert lead sections followed by hands-on exercises.
+There will be one speaker per workshop, staffers in each room to help facilitate questions during the hands-on exercises, and the potential to seat about 100 students per room.
+All of the course material and demos will be provided, but the speaker can add their own flavor and personal experience to each workshop to make it their own.

 #Tracks#
 The 4 tracks cycling throughout Dreamforce will be: